tapilew/equilibrio-alpha/README.md

 #### 1. **Simple Payment Link Generation**

-- **Basic Functionality:** Generate a unique payment link with a specified USDT amount
+- **Basic Functionality:** Generate a unique payment link with a specified USDC amount
 - **Copy & Share:** One-click copy to clipboard for sharing via WhatsApp, email, or other channels